ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     corresponding [fields](#claim-object-fields) match as per the matching algorithms described elsewhere in this specification, along with the following requirements:

+    -   Checking the correctness of the condition MUST be performed first.
+For example, the field name but be a valid choice.

     -   A condition field matches when any one string within the specified list matches a corresponding claim’s field in the Passport.